google/libphonenumber/FAQ.md

 libphonenumber does not support M2M numbers in general, but only in one exception case where in Netherlands 097X M2M numbers are used as regular mobile phone numbers.

-One of the reasons libphonenumber doesn't support M2M so far is because no one could explain their use to us sufficiently.
+The reason for Libphonenumber to not provide M2M support is related to the lack of standardization and the need for a new Util API (not in radar for the time being).

-We don't require that a number to be supported by the library has a human at thevother end since we already accept premium rate services and they might go to an automated system instead.
+We don't require that a number to be supported by the library has a human at the other end since we already accept premium rate services and they might go to an automated system instead.
 But to date we only accept ranges that a human might call or send an SMS to.

 M2M numbers would violate this assumption and we'd have to evaluate the consequences for existing APIs and clients if M2M numbers would be considered  valid by the library.
 Clients of libphonenumber expect mobile and fixed-line numbers to have certain affordances, such as: Reachable for voice calls (and for mobile also SMS) as well as assuming standard cost.
 This expectation is broken by the lack of M2M standardization today.